fergald/explainer-bfcache-ccns/README.md

 Enterprises often have difficult-to-update software and/or shared devices.

+#### Opaque network APIs

+If any of

+- `WebSocket`
+- `WebTransport`
+- `WebRTC`

+APIs are used by a document with CCNS the we are forced to assume it contains sensitive information.

 ### Allow CCNS documents to be BFCached without the API

 If the API is not available,